 Wyoming has a lot of things going for it.

-Cost of living is very low, there is a low population density, and there is plenty of agricultural land which is suitable for farming or raising animals.
+The cost of living is very low, there is a low population density and plenty of agricultural land suitable for farming or raising animals.

-The vistas are beautiful and you can really enjoy homesteading in peace in this state.
+The vistas are beautiful, and you can enjoy homesteading in peace in this state.

-There are a surprisingly amount of sunny days in Wyoming: 114 days of the year are clear and the state averages over 3,000 hours of sunshine per year – more than even California!
-Only Arizona gets more sunshine then them, so a Wyoming homestead could be great for solar power.
+There are surprisingly many sunny days in Wyoming: 114 days of the year are clear, and the state averages over 3,000 hours of sunshine per year – more than even California!
+Only Arizona gets more sun; a Wyoming homestead could be great for solar power.

-Not everyone will appreciate the remoteness of Wyoming life though.
+Not everyone will appreciate the remoteness of Wyoming life, though.
 If you aren’t near a big city or town, you might have to drive long distances to get supplies or send your kids to school.
-There also aren’t many cultural institutions and there’s only one public university.
+There aren’t many cultural institutions and only one public university.

 Pros